 Convert character marker symbols to polygon

-Controls whether marker symbols based on font characters are exported as characters referenced from the font or as polygons.
+Controls whether marker symbols based on font characters are exported as font characters or as polygons.
 Check this option to view the output on a machine that does not have the appropriate fonts installed when you cannot embed the fonts due to licensing or file format restrictions.
+This does not apply to text, only marker symbols based on fonts.

 Export georeference information

 Include geospatial information from the map frames.
-If this information is included, you can extract x,y coordinate information from the map frames and perform geographic measurement directly on the map frame.
+If this information is included, you can extract x,y coordinate information from the map frames and perform geographic measurement directly on the map frame in supported PDF readers.

 Layers and attributes

-Include layers in your map or layout.
+Include layers in your map or layout that can be viewed and managed in supported PDF readers.
 Additionally, you can choose to include the attribute data from the features.
-Including attributes for a large number of layers can affect the performance.
+Including attributes for a large number of layers can affect performance and increase the size of your output.

-Sometimes called soft proofing, simulating overprinting shows a representation of how overlapping areas of ink appear when printed on a page.
+Also called soft proofing, Simulate Overprint shows a representation of how overlapping areas of ink appear when printed on a page.
 You set up overprinting on the symbol layers of symbols or graphics.

 Embed color profile